-shall be calculated to determine if the construction of a barrier for mitigation is reasonable (meets costs considerations).
+REASONABLENESS CRITERIA: COST EFFECTIVENESS.
+The Cost per Benefited Receptor (CBR) shall be calculated to determine if the construction of a barrier for mitigation is reasonable (meets costs considerations).
 The barrier dimensions are 1,800 feet in length and 14 feet in height.
-The barrier cost shall use KYTC's current cost per square foot, which is currently set at \$30 (as of July 1, 2020).
-Using Equation 1 of the Cost Effectiveness section in this Noise Policy, the CBR for this situation equals \$34,363 (see calculations below).
+The barrier cost shall use KYTC's current cost per square foot, which is currently set at \$32 (as of July 1, 2022).
+Two of the homes have predicted noise levels greater than or equal to 76 dB(A), so there is a Total Value of Adjustment of \$5,000 applied.

+Using Equation 3 of the Cost Effectiveness section in this Noise Policy, the CBR for this situation equals \$36,428 (see calculations below).
 Therefore, the barrier is determined to be cost effective and reasonable.

-$$CBR = \frac{Cost \ of \ the \ Noise \ Barrier(\$)}{Number \ of \ Benefited \ Receptors}$$
+$CBR{adj} = \frac{(Cost of the Noise Barrier(\$)) - (Total Value of Adjustments)}{Number of Benefited Receptors}$